clojure/clojurescript/samples/repl2/README.md

 # ClojureScript REPL Examples

 The ClojureScript REPL has been updated to work with multiple JavaScript evaluation environments.
-This readme and the exmaple code show how to use the new REPL.
+This readme and the example code in this project show how to use the new REPL.
 There are now two implemented environments: Rhino and the browser.

 ## Using the new REPL

-There a four steps in starting a ClojureScript REPL.
+There are currently four steps in starting a ClojureScript REPL.

 1. require cljs.repl
 2. require the namespace which implements the desired evaluation environment
 3. create a new evaluation environment
-4. start the repl with the created environment
+4. start the REPL with the created environment

 ## Evaluating with Rhino